 Under the agreement, Mr. Richman is paid an annual base salary of \$435,000, subject to annual review and increase at the option of the Compensation Committee of our Board of Directors.
-Effective January 1, 2012, Mr. Richman's base salary was increased to \$442,900.
+Effective January 1, 2013, Mr. Richman's base salary was increased to \$456,187.
 Mr. Richman is also eligible for an annual cash bonus, the target of which is no less than 60% of his base salary, based on the achievement of certain corporate objectives.
 The corporate objectives will be determined by the Compensation Committee in consultation with Mr. Richman, while the achievement of such objectives will be determined by the Compensation Committee.

-Pursuant to the agreement, as of December 23, 2010 Mr. Richman was granted an option, under the Company's 2007 Long-Term Incentive Compensation Plan, as amended, to purchase 225,000 shares of the Company's common stock at an exercise price of \$3.91 per share, the closing price of the Company's common stock on the NYSE Amex on December 23, 2010.
+Pursuant to the agreement, as of December 23, 2010 Mr. Richman was granted an option, under the Company's 2007 Long-Term Incentive Compensation Plan, as amended, to purchase 225,000 shares of the Company's common stock at an exercise price of \$3.91 per share, the closing price of the Company's common stock on the NYSE MKT on December 23, 2010.
 The option, which has a term of ten years, vests over a 4 year period with 25% each vesting on the first, second, third and fourth anniversaries of the grant date.
 In the event of a change in control during Mr. Richman's employment period and a termination other than for cause or a termination for good reason occurs on or within twelve months of the consummation of the change in control, all equity issued by the Company held by Mr. Richman and not then vested (except for the restricted stock awards which are treated as described below) will immediately and fully vest.

 In accordance with the agreement, Mr. Richman received a cash bonus for 2010 of \$105,000.
-In addition, as of December 23, 2010, Mr. Richman was granted 35,000 shares of restricted stock of the Company under the 2007 Plan, which vest in full on the three month anniversary of the grant date, subject to accelerated vesting on the date of the earlier of (i) Mr. Richman's termination of employment with the Company for any reason other than a voluntary resignation and (ii) the consummation of a change in control.
+In addition, as of December 23, 2010, Mr. Richman was granted 35,000 shares of restricted stock of the Company under the 2007 Plan, which vested in full on the three month anniversary of the grant date.

-Under the terms of the agreement, if Mr. Richman is terminated other than for cause or he resigns for good reason, he is entitled to receive, in addition to unpaid salary and expenses and payment of accrued incentive compensation amounts, (A) severance payments in the form of a continuation of his base salary in effect immediately prior to the termination for a period of 12 months following the termination, (B) a lump-sum payment equal to the accrued portion of his target bonus, including any unpaid portion of the prior year's bonus, (C) accelerated vesting of any unvested portion of his May 18, 2010 option grant (which is now fully vested), and (D) COBRA coverage, to the extent elected, provided at the same premiums as are charged to active employees for the same level of group health coverage for a period of 12 months following termination, all of which are payable in consideration for and only after he executes a general release containing terms reasonably satisfactory to us.
+Under the terms of the agreement, if Mr. Richman is terminated other than for cause or he resigns for good reason, he is entitled to receive, in addition to unpaid salary and expenses and payment of accrued incentive compensation amounts, (A) severance payments in the form of a continuation of his base salary in effect immediately prior to the termination for a period of 12 months following the termination, (B) a lump-sum payment equal to the accrued portion of his target bonus, including any unpaid portion of the prior year's bonus, and (C) COBRA coverage, to the extent elected, provided at the same premiums as are charged to active employees for the same level of group health coverage for a period of 12 months following termination, all of which are payable in consideration for and only after he executes a general release containing terms reasonably satisfactory to us.
 The same provisions apply if Mr. Richman is terminated without cause or if he resigns for good reason within 12 months of a change of control and no new employment agreement has been entered into within 90 days of such change of control, except that Mr. Richman's severance payment would be made in one lump-sum payment corresponding to 18 months' salary, he would also receive his target bonus for the year of termination and all equity-based awards held by Mr. Richman would be deemed fully vested as of the date of termination.